SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise01/README.md

     ![books_results](./resources/books_results.png)

-    Note: In the screenshot above, the result JSON is formatted by the Google Chrome extension "JSON Viewer".
+    >In the screenshot above, the result JSON is formatted by the Google Chrome extension "JSON Viewer".

 Great job!
 Your bookstore application is up and running!
 Now, let's test it out a bit.